Shop now & save up to 80% on medication

 Please note: a valid prescription is required for all prescription medication.

-Recent price drop plus an extra $50 off when you order 2 or more Ozempic products from Canada - Use Code: OZEMPIC50.
+Recent price drop plus an extra $50 off when you order 2 Ozempic products from Canada - Use Code: OZEMPIC50.
 For International Ozempic products, use coupon SAVE10 and get a 10% discount.
-Offer valid until March 1st.
+Due to popular demand, offer valid through March 10, or while supplies last.
 Coupon code cannot be combined with other offers.
 Maximum allowable quantity equal to a 90 day supply per single order.

 Price: